Robert C. Lawson

-Robert Clarence Lawson was an early-20th-century American clergyman, best known for founding the Refuge Church of Christ, a predecessor of the Church of Our Lord Jesus Christ.
+Bishop Robert Clarence Lawson was an early-20th-century American Oneness Pentecostal clergyman, best known for founding the Refuge Church of Christ, a predecessor of the Church of Our Lord Jesus Christ.

 Early life

-Robert Clarence Lawson was born on May 5, 1883, in New Iberia, Louisiana.
+Bishop Robert Clarence Lawson was born on May 5, 1883, in New Iberia, Louisiana.
 His parents died when he was very young and he was raised by an aunt, Peggy Fraser, during his early childhood.

 Lawson had no plans to enter the ministry, he did have plans to become a lawyer and businessman.
 After attending Howe Institute (New Iberia) in Louisiana, Lawson traveled throughout the United States, becoming a cabaret singer and gambling and hustling when he had the chance.

 In 1913, Lawson was stricken ill while in the Midwest and was diagnosed with tuberculosis.
 At that time, this diagnosis was tantamount to a death sentence, and doctors felt that nothing could be done to save his life.

 While in the hospital, Lawson was ministered to by an elderly woman whose son was hospitalized in the same room.
 A "Holy Ghost Woman", as he described her, who urged him to start praying.
 She belonged to the Apostolic faith Assembly pastored by Elder G. T. Haywood.

 In later life, Lawson enjoyed telling the story of his call of God to the ministry: “As I was kneeling beside the bed saying my prayers, suddenly there entered the room the presence of God in a whirlwind.
 This presence enveloped me while I lay upon my bed, and the voice of God Spoke out of a whirlwind in words I distinctly heard, saying, ‘Go preach my word, I mean you…I mean you…I mean YOU.
 Go preach my word’.”

 A short time later, the frail young man was healed and followed his divine orders by heading the Apostolic Faith Assembly in Indianapolis and becoming baptized.

 When Lawson first became "saved", he belonged to a Pentecostal church.